UCAS code

 Placement year

-After your second year, you can do an optional work placement year to get valuable longer-term work experience in the field.
+After your second or third year, you can do an optional work placement year to get valuable longer-term work experience in the field.
 A placement year gives you the opportunity to apply your knowledge in a real workplace, boosting your employability and making you stand out to employers after the course.

 You can work for a company or organisation here in the UK or overseas, or you could go independent by setting up and running your own business with other students.